 Visit the Barski Lab.

 Artem Barski, PhD, is interested in epigenetic and transcriptional regulation of gene expression.
 During his post-doctoral training in Keji Zhao lab at NIH, Dr. Barski took part in the development of ChIP-Seq, a revolutionary method that combines ChIP with the next-generation sequencing.
 ChIP-Seq allows genome-wide mapping of chromatin modifications and transcription factor binding sites with resolution and sensitivity far exceeding older methods.
 Together with his NIH colleagues Dr. Barski used this approach to map more than 40 chromatin modifications in human T cells, which fundamentally improved the understanding of epigenetic regulation of transcription.
 Dr. Barski has since been using ChIP-Seq and other sequencing-based genome-wide methods to understand the role of chromatin modifications in gene regulation.
 His most recent work includes investigation of chromatin regulation of genes transcribed by RNA Polymerase III and the discovery of gene poising in T cells.

-Since his arrival to Cincinnati Children’s Hospital in 2011, Dr. Barski is utilizing ChIP-Seq, RNA-Seq and other cutting-edge approaches to understand epigenetic basis of T cell activation, memory and tolerance.
+Since his arrival to Cincinnati Children’s Hospital Medical Center in 2011, Dr. Barski is utilizing ChIP-Seq, RNA-Seq and other cutting-edge approaches to understand epigenetic basis of T cell activation, memory and tolerance.

 Patricia C. Fulkerson, MD, PhD

 Visit the Fulkerson Lab.